Wisconsin State Capitol Police Management Team

 James Brooks, Sergeant - Communications Unit

-Sergeant James Brooks began his career with Wisconsin State Capitol Police in January, 2000 and has served in dual roles as a police officer and dispatcher since.
-Prior to working for Capitol Police, Sergeant Brooks was a Jailer at Columbia County in 1998 and a Park Ranger at Yellowstone Lake Park in 1999.
+Sergeant Brooks serves as the daytime Civilian Sergeant of the Communications Unit.
+He began his career with the Wisconsin State Capitol Police in January 2000 and has served in dual roles as a police officer and dispatcher.
+Before working for Capitol Police, Sergeant Brooks was a Jailer at Columbia County in 1998, and a Park Ranger at Yellowstone Lake Park in 1999.
 He has a degree in Police Science from 1996 and attended the Law Enforcement Academy in 1997.